Daneelv/Daneelv/README.md

 ---

 ## 😂 My Day-to-Day Routine
-- ☕ Wake up, survive on coffee
+- ☕ Wake up, survive on coffee (5 cups a day minimum)
 - 💻 Debug code I wrote yesterday and pretend I understand it
 - 🧩 Build cool new features or break things spectacularly
-- 🍕 Lunch while checking GitHub notifications
-- 💤 Power nap (optional, but highly recommended)
+- 🍕 Munching lunch while my code and I engage in a silent staring contest.
 - 💡 Sudden moment of inspiration to refactor everything
-- 🎮 End the day by playing games, watching tutorials, or staring at the ceiling thinking about code
+- 🎮 End the day by walking my dog, watching tutorials, or staring at the ceiling thinking about code

 ---